jampow/regression-rga/README.md

 We have all the scenarios at **features >> specs**
 We are going to automate some regression test for RGA website.

+### The Scenarios are ###
+* Succesfully login
+* Try to login
+* Find an especific Office
+* Reproduce the header video at Services
+* Pause the video
+* Maximize the video
+* Do a search
+* Do a search without results
+* Translate the page to another language

+*Sorry but the features are in Portuguese - BR, I will update to English soon

 ### Prerequisites

 * Ruby